Nashville Christmas Parade takes new route to delight thousands

 It features more than 500 performers and celebrities, including Grand Marshal Mike Fisher, former captain of the Nashville Predators, who will travel the whole route.
 He’ll have company from Tweety Bird, Twinkle the Snowman and Foofa the Drum Majorette.
 There are 15 character balloons in all, some as tall as 30 feet.

-Santa and his reindeer will be there, suspended in air, enjoying the beat of a dozen marching bands, including the fan favorites from Tennessee State University.
+Santa and his reindeer will be there, suspended in air, enjoying the beat of a dozen marching bands, including the Aristocrat of Bands from Tennessee State University.

 The band MercyMe will be Honorary Music Marshals.
 Other performers include Adairs Run, Benita Washington, Evin, Halfway to Hazard, Josh Gallagher, Maggie Rose, MARi, Rachel Potter, Shenandoah, Temecula Road and Ty Herndon.